kuhlaid/jocoknow/docs/curation-tools/CURATED-checklist.md

 ### Key Ethical Considerations

-- Make sure bibliographic information reflects correct author attribution.
+- Make sure bibliographic information reflects the correct author attribution.
 - Ensure any augmentation by the depositor to resolve ethical questions from previous steps is completed.

 ### Essential Tasks